sageserpent-open/NTestCaseBuilder/README.markdown

 The other way of making a 'Foo' is to supply a 'Bar' - if we have a constructor (again, not shown in the code snippet above) for 'Bar' that takes a parameter describing whether the 'Bar' is closed, doing normal business or is taking last orders, then we could represent this as a synthesis of a 'Foo' from a 'Bar' which in turn is synthesized from a test variable with three levels.

-Taking these italicesed terms and applying them to the breakdown above yields a conceptual tree:
+Taking these italicised terms and applying them to the breakdown above yields a conceptual tree:

 	Synthesis (of a TestCase)
 								-	Interleaving (of a Foo)